tominekan/rog/char_table.md

 |33        | /              | /33         |
 |34        |\               | /34         |

 ## Alphabetical characters (English)
+There are 26 letters of the alphabet
-Remember that capital letters have a `c` before all the pluses
+Remember that capital letters have a `c` before all the pluses.
 | Key (ID) | Value (character) | Combination               |
 |----------|-------------------|---------------------------|
 |1         |a                  |+                          |